 In this regard, and to further facilitate the allocation process, the applicants are expected to select 4-6 ERC keywords out of a given list alongside free keywords that best describe their project.
 Additionally, the project’s abstract is also used for this purpose.

-The 3 stages of the ERC SyG evaluation process
+The 3 steps of the ERC SyG evaluation process

 Upon submission, the ERC SyG evaluation of applications proceeds as follows:

-- Stage 3 – the final stage of the review process: PIs of the retained proposals are invited to an interview with 3-5 panels (possibly altered as compared to step 2) where the presence of all PIs is obligatory.
+- Step 3 – the final stage of the review process: PIs of the retained proposals are invited to an interview with 3-5 panels (possibly altered as compared to step 2) where the presence of all PIs is obligatory.
 Usually, the interview lasts around 45 minutes.
 During the interview, applicants may be given 10-15 minutes to present their research project.
+The remaining time may be devoted to questions and answers.
 PIs are expected to scientifically intrigue the reviewers while demonstrating the synergistic nature of the project.

-Ultimately, projects that meet the demanding requirements of the ERC are ranked and recommended for funding and will be financed if sufficient funds are available.
+Ultimately, projects that meet the demanding requirements of the ERC and recommended for funding will be financed if sufficient funds are available.
+Projects will be funded in priority order based on their rank.

 Provided the specifics of the ERC SyG evaluation process, few things should be considered when applying: